Setup guide

 Point a BTX miner at the minebtx pool in under five minutes.

-Stratum endpoints
+Stratum endpoint

 stratum+tcp://stratum.minebtx.com:3333